DMAIL-Workshop/DMAIL2025/lbc.md

 For this challenge, **bias** is defined as follows (based on an excerpt from this dictionary https://dictionary.law.com/Default.aspx?selected=61):
 *the predisposition of a judge, arbitrator, prospective juror, or anyone making a judicial decision, against or in favor of one of the parties or a class of persons.
 This can be shown by remarks, decisions contrary to fact, reason or law, or other unfair conduct.*

+The bias flagging task does not imply a judgment about the fairness of the entire legal proceeding.
+The annotations are based solely on the provided text snippets, which are only partial representations of the full judicial documents.
+The flag indicates that expert annotators identified potentially biased language in the snippet, without making any claims about the overall fairness of the judicial proceeding.

 # **Dataset and Setup**